-Storm kills at least one person in Kentucky
+Storm kills at least two people in Kentucky

-(CNN)At least one person in southwestern Kentucky was killed Saturday night when severe thunderstorms blew through the state, the Logan County Sheriff's Department said.
+(CNN)At least two people in Kentucky were killed Saturday when severe thunderstorms blew through the state, Gov. Matt Bevin tweeted.

+"We have lost two fellow Kentuckians today due to severe weather events in the western part of our state, he wrote.
+"The potential for similar weather continues to move into Kentucky overnight.
+Please take weather watches/warnings seriously, and stay safe."

-A 79-year-old woman died in her home, the agency said.
+A 79-year-old woman died when she was hit by debris in her southwestern Kentucky home, the Logan County Sheriff's Office said.

 The county's emergency management office said some structures, including barns and grain bins, were damaged.

-Robertson County, on the other side of the border with Tennessee, also had reports of damage.
+In Robertson County, on the other side of the border with Tennessee, there were also reports of overturned vehicles, windows blown out, and downed trees.

 The National Weather Service has issued a tornado watch for parts of Kentucky and Tennessee until 2 a.m.
 CT (3 a.m.
 ET).